abhiyadav09/Monthly-App-Challenge/README.md

 ## May
 ```
-  A Food delivery apps as my Android Course final projects, my team and I uses Stripe API for credit card transaction(demo)
+  A Food delivery apps as my Android Course final projects, my team and I uses Stripe API for credit card transaction (demo)
   okHttp3 for parsing the existing restaurant list (This may not be working as you see this, as the API may no longer exist)
   Parse server provided by Back4app to handle incomming transaction records as well as interacting with Stripe API code.
 ```

-#### Crap I was so busy working during my summer holiday and totally forgot about this challenge
+#### June and July?
+I was so busy working during my summer holiday and totally forgot about this challenge

 ## September